 What it Means to Trust the Process

 Rather than searching for happiness or seeking to make ‘negative’ feelings go away, healing can mean that we allow sadness, pain, and disappointment.
-We extend our range of feelings and emotions and learn how to practice being with our experience without getting overwhelmed by it.
+We extend our range of feelings and emotions and learn to practice being with our experience without getting overwhelmed.
 Being with the full range of our experience can allow for greater depth at both ends of the spectrum.
 We may feel our joy in much more profound ways and also our sorrows — this is what living more fully and wholly could mean.

 Instead of going on an endless search for what is wrong with us, healing can mean shifting the focus to what is right with us.
 It can mean learning how to hold both sides of ourselves and others.
 You won’t ever be perfect, but no one is, as there isn’t even one view of perfection.
-Perhaps it’s not so much about making right what is wrong but about learning how to feel wrong without acting as if it’s true.
+Perhaps it’s not so much about making right what is wrong but about learning to feel wrong without acting as if it’s true.

 When we say ‘trust the process, ’ it means not expecting ourselves to arrive at something preconceived that isn’t necessarily for us.
 In other words, we may go into therapy expecting healing to look a certain way when that’s not a means to move forward.
 We may define ‘healthy’ in a way that doesn’t fit with what health looks like for us.
-Trusting the process means that we allow our process to unfold as it is and needs to, not in the amount of time or way we necessarily expect or think that it ‘should’.
+Trusting the process means allowing our process to unfold as it is and needs to, not in the amount of time or way we necessarily expect or think that it ‘should’.

 I invite you to consider what you have expected or thought healing ‘should’ look like.